seanKenkeremath/crypto_lamp/README.md

 This calculates the percent delta between each time your run the script.
 The first time you run the script in this mode will always treat the percent change as 0 since there was no previous data.
 The previous balance is stored in a `crypto_delta.dat` file.
 If you modify this file the script may not run properly.
 Deleting the file will remove previous data.
 Add the `-d` argument to the script to run in delta mode, i.e. `python am_i_broke.py -d --crypto xrp`.
 If switching to a different coin it is probably a good idea to delete `crypto_delta.dat`.

 ## Scheduling
 If you are running the script from a Linux device or Mac, use `cron` to schedule the script.
-Not sure the best way on Windows, but I'm sure there's plenty
+Not sure the best way on Windows, but I'm sure there's plenty.
+Alternatively, you can use the built-in `--recurring` option described above.

 ## Adjust parameters
 There are a few parameters in the script you can tweak.
 Edit `am_i_broke.py` to change them.